SalesManager/QuipoJS/README.md

 ```html
 <script src="Quipo.min.js"></script>
 ```
-After that you are ready to use QuipoJS.
-To know the functions and more about how to use QuipoJS visit the [wiki](https://github.com/Cedriking/QuipoJS/wiki).
+And you are ready to go, visit [QuipoJS website](https://quipojs.quipoapps.com) for more documentation and API reference.